jorditorresBCN/Assignments-2017/Lab03.md

 ![Lab3Plot](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab3Plot.png "lab3Plot")

 We can see that people were talking about football, more than other things!
-And it seems that they were mostly talking about the football league game that was played the next day.
+And it seems that they were mostly talking about the football [league match that was played the next day](http://www.fcbarcelonanoticias.com/Calendario-y-resultados-liga.php?IDR=184).

 ## Task 3.3:  Student proposal